429error/currency_convertor/README.md

 ## Currency convertor
-built this currency converter webaapp that converts the currency amd also displays the 7 day conversion trend for the respective currency converted
+built this currency converter webapp that converts the currency amd also displays the 7 day conversion trend in for of chart for the respective currency converted

+## Stack used
+React +Vite